Steve/simple-d3-with-meteor/README.md

 Learning meteor & d3 together – I wanted a simple example to build on.
 Since I didn’t find one, I’m sharing this.
 The minimal (for me) was that it took advantage of the reactive data synced between client & server to affect something I drew with d3.

 * Add & remove records in "Things" collection using the "+" and "-" buttons
-* Circles will rendered for each record in the "Things" collection, with the "name" attribute as the text inside of the circle.
+* Each record in the "Things" collection will be shown as a circle, with the "name" attribute as the text inside of the circle.

 ![Screen Shot](https://raw.github.com/steve/simple-d3-with-meteor/master/screenshots/v2.png)